syn-ce/8.2-billion-pixels/readme.md

 A client will then fetch the whole array of data for any section which comes into view and then subscribe to it to get notified about pixels being placed in it.

 ##### [To be continued]

+## Known Issues / TODOs

+-   [ ] When using Firefox on a mobile device, the position of the reticle will not properly match the canvas, leading to a very unsatisfying user experience.
+If you have an idea what could cause this, here's a [related stackoverflow post](https://stackoverflow.com/questions/79057124/canvas-content-escapes-canvas-on-mobile-in-firefox).
+Similarly, the reticle's outline isn't properly clipped.
+In other browsers and on desktop this problem does not occur.
+-   [ ] The UI sometimes gets messed up, especially on reloads.
+This issue arises because of the different ways in which browsers report viewport heights and is likely exacerbated by some hacky CSS.
+-   [ ] In general, there are still some bugs around, e.g., sometimes the reticle escapes the logical canvas (that is, it hovers over a pixel "out of bounds" that cannot be set).
+It needs some polishing.
+-   [ ] While the fetching of and subscribing to sections basically works, no buffering (be it in space or time) is implemented, meaning as soon as a section goes out of view the client unsubscribes, forgets about it and has to request it again once it reenters the view.
+-   [ ] The zoom levels are restricted to whole integers.
+Especially on mobile this can feel awkward.
+Fixing this should be straightforward (it was initially introduced to avoid fractional offsets; working with exact values in the background and rounding them to, say, 2 decimals when applying should have potential to work)
+-   [ ] Currently there's no manual synchronization happening.
+Instead, both the server and the client rely on events arriving in the order in which they were dispatched.
+Since this is not guaranteed (especially considering the variety in latencies from clients to the server), adding timestamps to the events will be necessary.
+-   [ ] At the moment, no dynamic updating of the database (such as number / dimensions of sections, number of bits per color) is possible.
+-   [ ] The 2-day-migration from Flask to Go leaves desirie for a cleanup.
+-   [ ] The loading times will have to improved substantially.
+Despite a hardware upgrade (it's currently running on a rather old, wirelessly connected specimen) one could look into compression algorithms.